 As if to cement a start of the next 100 years, 20 people received confirmation in the Catholic faith during the centennial Mass.

 St. Mark Church was founded in 1913 as an outgrowth of Pittsfield's mother church, St. Joseph on North Street.
 It's first home was a wooden chapel on the corner of West and Onota streets, but the congregation outgrew that space in 1929.
 St. Mark's current church building at 400 West St. was completed in 1932.
-The chapel was turned into a parish hall in 1938, but the structure burned down in 1961.
-St. Mark's current parish center and school on Columbus Avenue Extension were built in 1965.

 It's first priest, Rev. Michael Leonard, served the church until his death in 1955 at age 94.